W7EVEN/Agency-Project/README.md

 # Agency-Project

-  A landing page of a fictional company
+  A responsive landing page of a fictional company

 # Need to review: